-What Are DDoS Mitigation Tools?
+What are DDoS Mitigation Tools?

 DDoS mitigation tools detect and block distributed denial of service (DDoS) attacks before they disrupt network services, web applications, or APIs.
 DDoS attacks overwhelm application or network resources by sending a high volume of malicious traffic, making them inaccessible to legitimate users.